Analysis: How power shortages might ‘accelerate’ China’s climate action

 Hong Kong-based David Fishman, manager of the Lantau Group, an energy-focused strategy and economic consulting group, tells Carbon Brief that the second, fourth and sixth instructions from the State Council are “important”.

 Fishman explains that the second and fourth orders speak directly to the problem of coal scarcity.
-At the same time, the sixth acknowledges that the “dual-control” measures were implemented “without finesse or sophistication” and demands that such “overzealous” behaviour be curbed.
+At the same time, he says the sixth order “acknowledges that the ‘dual-control’ measures were implemented without finesse or sophistication and demands that such overzealous behaviour be curbed”.

 As the widespread power curtailments unfolded, the National Development and Reform Commission (NDRC), the state macroeconomics planner, last month issued new instructions to “improve” the “dual-control” policy.
 The move aimed to prevent electricity rationing and production suspension as a result of curbing emissions.
 (Read China Briefing from 30 September for more.)